 It helps to understand what you use your calories for each day.
 TDEE stands for total daily energy expenditure and describes the total amount of calories your body needs to carry out everything it needs to do in a day.
 It can be broken down into different sections that explain how it’s used.

-First, you have your resting energy expenditure.
-This is your BMR or basal metabolic rate.
-This is the amount of energy your body needs to carry out its functions to sustain life.
+First, you have your resting energy expenditure, which is your BMR or basal metabolic rate.
+Your BMR is the amount of energy your body needs to carry out its functions to sustain life.
 Breathing, circulation, nutrient processing, cell production.
-All the things going on that we can’t even control that requires energy.
-This figure makes up the majority of our TDEE.
+All the things going on that we can’t even control make up the majority of our TDEE.

 Next, you have non-resting energy expenditure.
 You guessed it.
-It describes all things we do when not resting that burn energy.
-It can be broken down into different categories:
+It describes all things we do when not resting that burn energy and it can be broken down into different categories:

 - The thermic effect of food accounts for around 15% of this.
 Just digesting, processing and converting food requires energy from the body.